TasmanianNoob/NoesisBGFXTesting/README.md

 # Getting Setup
 If you're trying to get this to work first make sure that `BGFXRenderDevice/Src/Shaders/build_shaders.bat` is ran before the program to compile the shaders.

+You may want to remove `BGFXRenderDeviceApi.hpp` when compiling.
+I had linker problems with this file in a different project and I really have no idea what it does but the official Noesis examples have a similar file so I added it anyway.

 If the program crashes immediately hopefully the issue is just you're compiling to the wrong shader language.
 Change `--profile s_5_0` to whatever is more appropriate.
 Use the debugger to check what `bgfx::getRendererType()` is set to.
 Probably metal on MacOS and spirv on Linux.
 Possible profiles: